ncatlab/nlab-content/pages/0/6/0/2/2060/content.md

 (See remark 3.2.5.5 of [[Higher Topos Theory|HTT]]).

 #References#

 The universal fibration as such is discussed in section 3.3.2 of

 * [[Jacob Lurie]], [[Higher Topos Theory]]

 The concrete description in terms of model theory on marked simplicial sets is in section 3.2.
+A simpler version of this is in section 2.2.1

 [[!redirects universal fibration of (∞,1)-categories]]